The Defense Base Act Beneficiary Conflict

 So far, much of the proposed changes to DBA have not been successful, as many of the bills tend to die on the House floor.
 With a new administration just being sworn in with fresh faces and ideas entering the congressional landscape, there is really no telling how they could be deciding on or writing bills in the future.
 However, there are still people in office who are eagerly working on ways to make the changes mentioned above, as well as other military-related legislation, so check back to our website for future updates.

-Get an Experienced DBA Attorney by Your Side - Call The Law Offices of George P. Escobedo & Associates, PLLC
+Get an Experienced DBA Attorney by Your Side - Call The Law Office of George P. Escobedo & Associates, PLLC

 Our firm has been handling DBA cases around the globe for over a decade and specializes in a variety of areas within DBA.
 With close proximity to military bases, our team has a great understanding of protections and benefits to which military and civilian personnel are entitled.

-If you or a loved one is seeking representation for a DBA claim, call (210) 807-3178 to schedule a free case evaluation with The Law Offices of George P. Escobedo & Associates, PLLC.
+If you or a loved one is seeking representation for a DBA claim, call (210) 807-3178 to schedule a free case evaluation with The Law Office of George P. Escobedo & Associates, PLLC.